akka/akka/akka-docs/src/main/paradox/scala/guide/modules.md

 ### Remoting

-Remoting enables actors that are remote, living on different computers, to seamlessly exchange messages.
+Remoting enables actors that live on different computers, to seamlessly exchange messages.
 While distributed as a JAR artifact, Remoting resembles a module more than it does a library.
-You enable it mostly with configuration, it has only a few APIs.
+You enable it mostly with configuration and it has only a few APIs.
 Thanks to the actor model, a remote and local message send looks exactly the same.
 The patterns that you use on local systems translate directly to remote systems.
 You will rarely need to use Remoting directly, but it provides the foundation on which the Cluster subsystem is built.

-Some of the challenges Remoting solves are:
+Challenges Remoting solves include the following:

 * How to address actor systems living on remote hosts.
 * How to address individual actors on remote actor systems.